 (2:18-20) “Servants, be submissive to your masters with all respect, not only to those who are good and gentle, but also to those who are unreasonable.
 19 For this finds favor, if for the sake of conscience toward God a person bears up under sorrows when suffering unjustly.
 20 For what credit is there if, when you sin and are harshly treated, you endure it with patience?
 But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.”

-It’s easy to be patient when we suffer for our own sin, but not when it’s patience due to the sin of others.
+It’s easy to be patient when we suffer for our own sin, but not when it’s due to the sin of others.
+This is true patience!

 (2:21) “For you have been called for this purpose, since Christ also suffered for you, leaving you an example for you to follow in His steps.”
 Christ is the ultimate example of suffering under the regime of an unjust religious and political system.
 Jesus didn’t cry, “It’s not fair!” as the nails were being driven into his hands.
 Instead, he yelled, “Father, forgive them; for they do not know what they are doing” (Lk.
 23:34).